-Bonnie++ if availalbe in the repository of Ubuntu 14.04, so you can use the package installer to get it like this:
+Bonnie++ is available in the Ubuntu repository, so you can use the package installer to get it, type:

 # apt-get install bonnie++

-If your Linux distribution doesn't have the package in it's application manager you can install it from source by going to Bonnie++ website and downloading the the source code archive.
+If your Linux distribution doesn't have the package in its application manager you can install it from source by going to Bonnie++ website and downloading the source code archive.
 After that you can install it by running the traditional "./configure", "make", "make install" like so:

 # wget http://www.coker.com.au/bonnie++/bonnie++-1.03e.tgz # tar zxvf bonnie++-1.03e.tgz # cd bonnie++-1.03e.tgz # ./configure # make # make install